Thursday 18th of February 2021 6:00 pm

 FROM MONDAY, 7 December 2020

-The NSW Government will ease the following restrictions allowing:
+The NSW Government eased the following restrictions allowing:

 Gatherings in outdoor public spaces